BreakingPoint/ShinyQuakeThree/README.md

 *You need ReShade 3.4.1 & the default shaders form that date!
 Newer versions are not compatible with these settings.*

+... and the new ReShade settings for Q3A of coz: https://github.com/BreakingPoint/ShinyQuakeThree/archive/master.zip

 ## Installation ##

 1. Download and install IoQuake3 and ReShade 3.4.1.
 Follow their setup instructions (ReShade: Use OpenGL + do not download default shaders but use the ones listed above!)